sealingtech/EDCOP-TOOLS/suricata/README.md

 ## Image Repository

-By default, images are pulled from *edcop-master:5000* which is presumed to be hosted on the master node.
-If you're changing this value, make sure you use the full repository name.
+By default, images are pulled from EDCOP's official repository as well as the official repositories for Logstash and Redis.

 ```
 images: